peergramming/learning-bot/README.md

 in the source code, each of which would give a preview of the code and a suggestion on how to fix it.

-Alternatively, a CI-based addon would be built into GitLab which would add a badge to each commit, which would redirect to the report page.
+Alternatively, a CI-based add-on would be built into GitLab which would add a badge to each commit, which would redirect to the report page.

 ## Requirements